Palmer Dabbelt—March 03, 2018

 SiFive – the company founded by the creators of RISC-V – is hosting its first-ever hackathon for developers excited about RISC-V: the free and open ISA.
 Be among the very first to run code on the powerful Linux-capable RISC-V developer board: the HiFive Unleashed.
 We’re providing each developer or team a HiFive Unleashed and a HiFive1 (RISC-V microcontroller) board, with a challenge for each of the two boards.
 The team or developer that wins each challenge will take home their very own HiFive Unleashed board and a cash prize of $1,000.

-If you haven’t yet signed up for the Hackathon, you can still do so here.
+If you haven’t yet, you can still sign up for the Hackathon here.

 There will be two separate contests, one targeting embedded development on the HiFive1 and one targeting application development on the HiFive Unleashed.
 The two contests are completely separate, and each person is allowed to join only one team for each contest.
 At least one team member must be present in order to deliver the final scores for judging and to pick up the prize winnings.